 2. Cooling system

-Prevent a meltdown.
+Prevent a meltdown by inspecting your cooling system.
 Your vehicle will get heated up by pulling an extra load so your cooling system needs to work optimally to safely tow.
 So, double check the following before heading out:

 - Radiator, including hoses and fluids